pustotnik/zenmake/docs/config-actions.rst

 configuration action.
 It's like a function where ``do`` describes the name of a function and others parameters are parameters for the function.

-Another possible value of the item is a python function that must return True/False on Success/Failure.
-If this function raise some exception then it means the function returns False.
-Arguments for such a function can be absent or: ``taskname``, ``buildtype``.
-It's better to use `**kwargs` in this function to have universal way to work with any input arguments.
+There is another possible value for such a item in python format of buildconf file and it is a python function which must return True/False on Success/Failure.
+If such a function raises some exception then ZenMake interprets it as if the function returns False.
+A function can be without arguments or have arguments with names: ``taskname``, ``buildtype``.
+It's better to use `**kwargs` to have universal way to work with any input arguments.

 These actions can be run sequentially or in parallel (see ``do`` = ``parallel``).
-And they all are called on **configure** step (command **configure**).
+And they all are called on **configure** step (in command **configure**).

-When it's possible results of the same configuration actions are cached but not between runnings of ZenMake.
+Results of the same configuration actions are cached when it's possible but not between runnings of ZenMake.

 These configuration actions in ``dict`` format: